The 7 Common Marketing Mistakes B2B SaaS Founders Make – Must Avoid!

 - Quantify the improvement

-These unique benefits often become your strongest selling points because they’re authentic and specific to your solution.
+These authentic, specific outcomes become your strongest selling points because they’re believable and directly relevant to prospects.

 Marketing Mistake #2: Not Knowing How to Turn Strangers into Raving, Successful Customers